In researching our trip to Iceland, I heard that a day trip to Greenland from Reykjavik might be possible. Visiting Greenland? I was intrigued.

 The most rewarding part of visiting Greenland was boarding the boats from the town of Kulusuk and taking them out into the bay and past some MASSIVE icebergs.
 That was very cool!

-That night, after our Greenland to Iceland flight, we went out for dinner in Reykjavik.
+That night, after our flight back to Iceland, we went out for dinner in Reykjavik.
 We had selected Argentine, one of the most popular restaurants in all of Iceland and one of the better steakhouses we’ve ever been to.
 The restaurant was excellent.
-However, it was an odd Greenland vs Iceland juxtaposition.
+However, the whole Greenland vs Iceland moment was a very odd juxtaposition.
 Here we were enjoying a fabulous meal after having spent much of the day with people who were really struggling.